-The cost of missed retirement savings
+6. What could be the cost of missed retirement savings?

 A report from the National Institute on Retirement Security found that 95% of millennials aren’t saving enough for retirement.
 And a 2017 study from Wells Fargo shows that other generations aren’t faring much better.
-So if you’ve been trying to beat the odds and put aside adequate savings for retirement, taking a 401(k) loan can be a triple whammy.
+So if you’ve been trying to beat the odds and put aside adequate savings for retirement, taking out a 401(k) loan can be a triple whammy.

 Next, if your employer offers matching contributions, you’ll miss out those during any years you aren’t contributing to the plan.
-Loan repayments are not considered contributions, so if the employer contribution is dependent upon your participation in the plan, you may be out of luck if you can’t make contributions while you repay the loan.
+Loan repayments aren’t considered contributions, so if the employer contribution is dependent upon your participation in the plan, you may be out of luck if you can’t make contributions while you repay the loan.

 And finally, your account will miss out on investment returns on the money you’ve borrowed.
 Although you do earn interest on the loan, in a low-interest-rate environment you could potentially earn a much better rate of return if the money was invested in your 401(k).

 7. What are some alternatives to a 401(k) loan?